bearbyz/bearbyz/README.md

 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning JavaScript And React.
 - 💞️ I’m looking to collaborate on RAGNAGUS
-- 📫 How to reach me contact here : suradsa22@gmail.com
+- 📫 contact here : suradsa22@gmail.com

 <!---
 bearbyz/bearbyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.